Hartford Yard Goats: Mascots

 The team has two mascots, a green male goat named Chompers and a blue female goat named Chew Chew.
-The names were selected as part of a "Name the Mascot" contest.
-Chew Chew's name is designed to reflect both the railroad meaning of the nickname (as in choo choo train) and the goat logo, which is chewing on a baseball bat.
+The names were selected as part of a "Name the Mascot" contest and refer to the team logo, which features a goat chewing on a baseball bat.
+Chew Chew's name is also a pun on "choo choo," an onomatopoeia for a steam locomotive, particularly its whistle.

 On April 21, 2016, Hartford Police reported that an individual had tackled Chompers outside the Connecticut Science Center after an event there.
 The man inside the costume, who was not named, was uninjured.
 Police are unsure whether it was an intentional assault or a prank that went too far.

 Broadcasts

 Hartford Yard Goats games are heard on AM 1410 WPOP in English and were formerly heard on AM 1120 WPRX in Spanish.

-The Public Address Announcer is Jared Doyon.